-SOCIETIES AND ACADEMIES London
+SOCIETIES AND ACADEMIES LONDON

 Mineralogical Society, October 20.-The Rev. Prof. Bonney, President, in the chair.-Messrs.
 F. R. W. Daw, John Daw, Jun., G. F. Kung, and C. C. Ross, M.P., were elected members.
 The following were elected officers and Council for the ensuing year:-President: L. Fletcher, F.G.S.; Vice-Presidents: Rev. S. Haughton, F.R.S., Rev. Prof. T. G. Bonney, F.R.S.; Council: C. A. Burghardt, LL.D., A. Geikie, F.R.S., Rev. H. Gurney, M.A., Hugo Müller, F.R.S., Rev. W. W. Peyton: Treasurer: R. P. Greg, F.G.S.; General Secretary: R. H. Scott, F.R.S.; Foreign Secretary: T. Davies, F.G.S.; Auditors: B. Kitto, F.G.S., F. W. Rudler, F.G.S.
-The Secretary read the following Report of Council:-The balance-sheet for the year 1884, which appeared in No. 28 of the Journal, showed that the finances of the Society were in a healthy condition, the excess of assets over liabilities amounting to 215J.
+The Secretary read the following Report of Council:-The balance-sheet for the year 1884, which appeared in No. 28 of the Journal, showed that the finances of the Society were in a healthy condition, the excess of assets over liabilities amounting to 2151.
 12s.
 4d.
-The number of Members and Associates elected during the year has been seven, and the number of resignations five, while the names of four Members and one Associate have been removed from the list for non-payment of subscriptions for three years.
+The number of Members and Associates elected during the year has been seven, and the number of resignations five, while the names of four Members and on Associate have been removed from the list for non-payment of subscriptions for three years.
 The Council regret that they have to report also the death of Alexander Murray, C.M.G., of St. John's, Newfoundland.
-Three meetings have taken place since the last anniversary : those in December and March were held in the Museum of Economic Geology, by kind permission of the Director-General of the Survey; the third was held in Glasgow in the month of June, in the rooms of the This, the second Scottish meeting, was here the bonn of the philosophical Society.
+Three meetings have taken place since the last anniversary; those in December and March were held in the Museum of Economic Geology, by kind permission of the Director-General of the Survey; the third was held in Glasgow in the month of June, in the rooms of the Philosophical Society.
 This, the second Scottish meeting, was, like its predecessor in 1884, a decided success.
-Three parts of the $\mathcal{J}ournal$ have been issued during the year.
+Three parts of the Journal have been issued during the year.
 Among their contents the Council would especially draw attention to Mr. Miers' contributions, including his careful index to the mineral-ogical literature of the year.
-Herr Sjögren's paper on graphite also deserves notice; it is a translation from the Swedish, as it originally appeared in the Forhandlingar of the Stockholm Academy.
-In conclusion the Council would only remind the Meademy.
-In contribution work control would only change the members that it is very desirable that they should co-operate actively in the working of the Society by the contribution of papers to be read at its meetings and published in its $\mathcal{J}ournal$.
+Herr Sjögren's paper on graphite also deserves notice; it is a translation from the Swedish, as it originally appeared in the Forhandlingar of the Stockholm In conclusion the Council would only remind the members that it is very desirable that they should co-operate actively in the working of the Society by the contribution of papers to be read at its meetings and published in its Journal.
 It is by such co-operation alone that the Society can be maintained in a state of vigorous activity.
 The President then delivered his address, which will appear in the Journal.
-Prof. Bonney then vacated the chair, which was taken by the newly-elected President, Mr. on a crystal of orthoclase.-R. H. Solly, notes from the Mineralogical Laboratory, Cambridge, being an account of the following minerals:-garnet, axinite, asbestus, and semiopal from the Mid-Devon Copper Mine, apatite or Francolite from the Levant Mine, and Fluor Spar from Holmbush.-Dr. Max Schuster, results of the crystallographic study of danburite.-W. E. Dawson, analysis of a supposed new chromate of lead from the Transvaal.-Prof. Lewis exhibited a fine crystal of colemanite; and Mr. Fletcher exhibited some Roman coins found near Chester and presenting crystals of cuprite.
+Prof. Bonney then vacated the chair, which was taken by the newly-elected President, Mr. Fletcher, and the following papers were read:-H. A. Miers, on a crystal of orthoclase.-R. H. Solly, notes from the Mineralogical Laboratory, Cambridge, being an account of the following minerals:-garnet, axinite, asbestus, and semiopal from the Mid-Devon Copper Mine, apatite or Francolite from the Levant Mine, and Fluor Spar from Holmbush.-Dr. Max Schuster, results of the crystallographic study of danburite.-W. E. Dawson, analysis of a supposed new chromate of lead from the Transvaal.-Prof. Lewis exhibited a fine crystal of colemanite; and Mr. Fletcher exhibited some Roman coins found near Chester and presenting crystals of cuprite.